halt-spesn/android_device_xiaomi-spes/README.md

 * SDCard

 ### What doesn't work, or isn't tested
-* Brightness is a bit low than usual (In some roms)
 * NFC is broken
+* Screen recorder is broken
+* Refresh rate qs toggle is broken

 - Credits to @boedhack99 for inital tree for sm6225 devices